1. Here's how

 - Planar Reflections: Very accurate on planar surfaces but renders slowly.

 - Projected Reflections: Not very accurate on any surface but renders very fast.

 - SpeedRay Reflections (Lumion Pro only): Mostly accurate on any surface & renders fast.

 1.1: Add the Reflection Effect to a Photo or a Clip to access the SpeedRay Reflections function:

-1.2: Click on the button below to turn SpeedRay Reflections on.
+1.2: Click on the Enable button to turn SpeedRay Reflections on.

 Materials with Reflectivity and Gloss will reflect the local environment.
 This creates a much more accurate and defined reflection on any surface.
 This setting is a lot faster to render than Planar Reflections in the Reflection Effect but slightly slower to render than Projected Reflections.
 The reflection can apply to any surface as well as to planar surfaces.